-One Health and Care is owned and governed by the NHS and local authorities of Staffordshire and Stoke-on-Trent.
+One Health and Care is owned and governed by the NHS and local authorities of Staffordshire, Stoke-on-Trent, Shropshire, Telford and Wrekin.

 What are the benefits of sharing my record?

-- Reduce how often you need to repeat your health and social care history to individuals involved in your care and support.
+- Reduce how often you need to repeat your health and social care history to those involved in your care and support.

-- Improve your safety, the clinicians have up to date medications and allergy information direct from the GP system.
+- Improve patient safety, the clinicians have up to date medications and allergy information direct from the GP system.